Intuitive vs. Analytical Personality Traits

 • Intuitive people may become unmotivated by what they view as unnecessary steps in decision-making processes.
 Cut down on red tape wherever you can.

-• Intuitive people can sometimes push back on second-guessing once they’ve made up their minds.
+• Intuitive individuals tend to push back on second-guessing once they’ve made up their minds.
 Sometimes, that push-back is necessary; however, if you find the employee is often just waiting for a green light, try to eliminate those blockers.

 How to give feedback to an intuitive person